Niteshkumarchaudhary/AudioVisualEmotion/README.md

-# Video sequence emotion classification with Inception and LSTM:
+# Video sequence emotion classification with Inception and Recurrent network:
 #### Categorizing facial expression into different class of emotion plays an important role in automatic emotions/sentiments recognition varying over time. we extracted feature embeddings by using Inceptionv3 architecture and trained it with RNN network topology
 ### Download Ravdess data: https://zenodo.org/record/1188976#.YPjw45MzbRY